Jas Mann: After "Spaceman"

 In 2004, Mann staged a competition in which he asked fans to sum up their lives in one word, which he would then write into the song lyrics of his new album.
 In 2005, he announced he would be issuing the new Babylon Zoo album, Cold Clockwork Doll, although this has yet to be released.

-In 2008 Mann co-founded the Indomina Group, an independent studio based in Los Angeles and the Dominican Republic, as well as Pinewood Indomina Studios in the Dominican Republic.
-Mann sold his ownership to the Vicini Group after an investment from the IFC, and Indomina shut its US office to relocate full operations to the Dominican Republic.
+In 2008, Mann co-founded the Indomina Group, an independent studio based in Los Angeles and the Dominican Republic.
+In 2011, in partnership with Pinewood Group, Indomina Group created Pinewood Indomina Studios in the Dominican Republic.
+Mann sold his ownership to the Vicini Group after an investment from the IFC.
 Indomina distributed the 2012 films The Imposter (2012) and A Fantastic Fear of Everything.
+In 2013, Indomina shut its US office to relocate full operations to the Dominican Republic.

 Mann is also a board member of the children's charity International Child Art Foundation, providing arts programming in schools.

-In 2013 Mann co-founded Virgin Produced India, a film production company in partnership with the Virgin Group.
+In 2013, Mann co-founded Virgin Produced India, a film production company in partnership with the Virgin Group.